 This infinity scarf pattern is perfect for beginners since it’s made up entirely of knits and purls.
 With just these two stitches, you can knit up a squishy, textured scarf using the mistake rib stitch.
 This is a favorite knit stitch because, despite looking complicated, it’s actually deceptively easy to knit!
 Best of all, this infinity scarf is knit up in super bulky weight yarn, making it a very quick knit.

 Herringbone Stitch Scarf Knitting Pattern

-Herringbone is such a beautiful, classic stitch that is often overlooked in knitting.
-It can be knit up quite fast on larger needles and makes a dense, fluffy fabric.
+Herringbone is a beautiful, classic stitch that is sometimes overlooked in knitting.
+It knits up quickly on bigger needles and produces a thick, fluffy fabric.
 This herringbone knit scarf works well with winter coats, fall sweaters, and would look lovely both dressed up or worn casually.
 Any heather, hand-dyed, or dynamic color of yarn would look amazing in this stitch.

 Easy Hooded Scarf Free Knitting Pattern

 This easy hooded scarf knitting pattern is perfect for beginners because the hood is knit flat.
 It’s seamed in the back and then sewn on to the scarf.
 This hooded scarf is so cozy!
 It will keep you warm during cold fall and winter nights.
 It’s the kind of knit accessory you won’t want to take off!

 The bandana is a sassy, casual knit cowl pattern that suggests that the wearer possesses an innate stylishness.
 It’s the perfect accessory for those cool mornings when you’ve hit snooze a few too many times and need to turn “thrown–together–in–a–rush” into “casually glamorous”.
 This knit cowl uses approximately 100 – 130 yards and would be stunning made out of many yarns.